-One of them is lefthander Grayson Huffman as he joins righthander Juan Nunez with at third tour of duty with the C’s when they open their season against the Spokane Indians at Nat Bailey Stadium Friday afternoon.
+One of them is lefthander Grayson Huffman as he joins righthander Juan Nunez for a third tour of duty with the C’s when they open their season against the Spokane Indians at Nat Bailey Stadium Friday afternoon.
 The 24 year-old Huffman spent the 2016 and 2017 seasons in Vancouver where he experienced the low of a franchise-worst season three years ago before experiencing the high of a 2017 championship.

 The 2018 season turned out to be another low as Huffman missed the entire season with an elbow injury.

 “When 2018 spring training started, I got injured.
 I got Tommy John surgery and missed the whole season.
 It takes about a year and so here we are.”

 Rehabilitation & Recovery

 Tommy John surgery also claimed members of the 2013 and 2016 Vancouver Canadians rosters according to Huffman.

 “We had two other guys get the same surgery on the same day.
 Matt Dermody (2013) and Mike Ellenbest (2016).
 We were there with each other through the process.
 I never would want to have other guys get it with you but it made it easier having two guys to go through it with and push each other so you’re not like the only one kind of feeling lonely or whatnot.”

 Huffman – a native of Willow Park, Texas – says he’s not all the way back from the surgery but he’s getting close.